alexjeffburke/fugl/README.md

 ## Credits

 This tool started began as a fork of [dont-break](https://github.com/bahmutov/dont-break.git) but the drift of use-cases required a substantial rework and thus Fugl was born.
-Since then almost the entire codebase has been rewritten.
+Since then the entire codebase has been rewritten.

 ### Compatibility with dont-break